Majeedatwahab/Github-Repo-Fetcher/README.md

 ALTSCHOOL SECOND SEMESTER EXAM..............

 TASK

-Implement a Web App using GitHub API to fetch your GitHub repositories portfolio
+Implement a Web App using GitHub API to fetch your GitHub repositories portfolio.

 1. Show a page listing all your repositories on GitHub with pagination enabled.
 Bonus: Implement Search and Filter.
 2. Create another page showing data for a single repo when clicked from the page.
 Show all repos using nested routes while using all the necessary tools in React.